AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer.md

 >
 >These best practices apply primarily to [global reference architecture (GRA)](global-reference-architecture.md) projects.

-The steps in this topic describe how to develop Composer modules in-place (as Git repositories in the `vendor/` directory) and how to add those modules to your main Git project.
+This topic describes the recommended approach for developing Composer modules in-place (as Git repositories in the `vendor/` directory) and adding those modules to your main Git project.

 ## Prepare a development branch